-64-bit (48b canonical) address requires 4-levels of page table format where the context carries a pointer to highest level page table (PML4 pointer or CR3).
-The rest of the walk is normal page walk thru various levels.
+A 64-bit (48b canonical) address requires 4-levels of page table format where the context carries a pointer to the highest level page table (PML4 pointer) via PASID.
+The rest of the walk is a normal page walk thru the various levels.

-To repurpose the caches the following mechanism will be used:
+To repurpose the caches the following mechanism is used: